asaikali/spring-observability/docker/postgres/README.md

 - The containers are configured to restart automatically unless explicitly stopped.
 - To completely reset the database and pgAdmin, use the `clean` command.
-- The `pg.env` file is required.
-If it's not present, the script will display an error message and exit.
+- The `pg.env` file is optional.
+If it's not present, the script will use default values.
+- The docker-compose.yaml file includes default values for all environment variables, so the setup will work even without a `pg.env` file.

 ## Port Conflict Detection